 These new dicamba formulations were supposed to be safer and less prone to drift than older versions.
 But if that’s the case, why have farmers filed thousands of complaints?

-If the newly approved dicamba formulations had succeeded in reducing volatility, we would not see widespread damages to dicamba-vulnerable crops in 2017.
+If the newly approved dicamba formulations had succeeded in reducing volatility, we should not have seen widespread damage to dicamba-vulnerable crops from 2017 onwards.

-While local authorities have leveled some fines against farmers who misuse dicamba, until recently these fines were between $200 and $1,000 — a number that pales in comparison to the crop yield losses caused by dicamba.
+While local authorities have leveled some fines against farmers who misuse dicamba, until recently these fines were between $200 and $1,000 — a number that pales in comparison to the crop yield losses dicamba causes.
 According to Modern Farmer, farmers adversely impacted by dicamba will lose an estimated 10 to 30 percent of their annual crop yield.

 For more information on dicamba lawsuits, visit our dicamba lawsuit page.
-If you are a commercial farmer who has suffered damages due to dicamba volatility in 2017, contact us today for a free, no-obligation legal consultation.
+If you are a commercial farmer who has suffered damages due to dicamba, contact us today for a free, no-obligation legal consultation.
 You pay nothing unless we recover for you.